CBIIT/INS-Data/README.md

     - The following exclusion are also applied within the query:
         - Subprojects are excluded
         - Grants prior to fiscal year 2000 are excluded
-        - Grants where NCI is not the administrative agency are excluded
+        - Grants receiving no funding from NCI are excluded
     - Function(s) defined in `nih_reporter_api.py` module

 3. **Process grants data**